 uCareSystem Core : A Basic Maintenance Tool For Ubuntu

 There are numerous tools out there for Ubuntu operating system’s maintenance and administration.
-Today, let me introduce a new tool called “uCareSystem Core” to all Ubuntu users.
+Today, let me introduce a new tool called “uCareSystem Core”, a basic maintenance tool for Ubuntu.
 This tool is very simple all-in one, system update and maintenance tool that can be used to perform some basic system maintenance tasks.
-This tool will automatically refresh your packagelist, download and install updates (if there are any), remove any old kernels, obsolete packages and configuration files to free up disk space, without any need of user interference.
+It will automatically refresh your packagelist, download and install updates (if there are any), remove any old kernels, obsolete packages and configuration files to free up disk space, without any need of user interference.

 Here is the list of processes that uCareSystem Core will do for you: